JoseDeFreitas/BulkCreateGoogleDrive/README.md

-If you want to add support for more file types, change the dictionary in the [line 25](https://github.com/JoseDeFreitas/BulkEditGoogleDrive/blob/8aa76e7b79f06e02b41cb313e222f7f2275d9929/src/Program.cs#L25) of the [Program.cs](src/Program.cs) file adding a file extension that corresponds to the name of the type of the file.
+If you want to add support for more file types, change the dictionary in the [line 25](https://github.com/JoseDeFreitas/BulkEditGoogleDrive/blob/8aa76e7b79f06e02b41cb313e222f7f2275d9929/src/Program.cs#L25) of the [Program.cs](src/Program.cs) file to add a file extension that corresponds to the name of the type of the file.
 Refer to the [available MIME Types](https://developers.google.com/drive/api/guides/mime-types).

 ## Remarks